napisani/procmux/README.md

 ### The goals/use-cases:

-procmux allows the user to run multiple commands in parallel and makes it easily view the output from each terminal session.
+procmux allows the user to run multiple commands in parallel and makes it easy to view the output from each terminal session.
 Procmux configuration files can be included in projects that have a series of commonly used scripts / long-running processes. is intended to make it easy for newcomers to a project to browse and run necessary commands, while also reducing the